A bus driver and passenger opened fire on each other on a moving Charlotte transit bus, leaving both injured | KRDO

 “It would have been reasonable for the operator to attempt to de-escalate the situation by allowing the suspect/passenger to exit the bus before arriving at the next bus stop,” the transit system said.

-Fullard is still recovering from his injuries, his attorney told CNN Saturday, noting Fullard was “a dedicated employee and treasured his employment,” who worked as a driver for more than 19 years.
+Fullard is still recovering from his injuries, his attorney told CNN, noting Fullard was “a dedicated employee and treasured his employment,” who worked as a driver for more than 19 years.

 “I have represented a substantial number of CATS drivers over the years.
 Some of whom who have been assaulted, shot at or shot during their work activity,” attorney Ken Harris told CNN in an email.